iamunixtz/JsHunter/README.md

 - **Advanced Secret Detection**: Utilizes TruffleHog's sophisticated regex-based and entropy-checking engine to identify a wide array of secrets with high accuracy, reducing the need for manual review.
 - **Multi-Format Support**: Seamlessly handles JavaScript (.js), JSX (.jsx), TypeScript (.ts), and TSX (.tsx) files, accommodating modern web development stacks like React and Node.js.
-- **Multiple Interfaces**: Provides a command-line tool for scripting and automation, a Telegram Bot for mobile-friendly interactions, and a Discord Bot for team-based collaboration within servers.
+- **Multiple Interfaces**: Provides a web interface for browser-based scanning, a command-line tool for scripting and automation, a Telegram Bot for mobile-friendly interactions, and a Discord Bot for team-based collaboration within servers.
 - **URL Scanning**: Enables direct fetching and analysis of JavaScript files from remote URLs, ideal for scanning public assets without local downloads.
 - **Auto-Installation**: Automatically downloads and configures TruffleHog during setup, eliminating manual dependency management.
 - **Detailed Reports**: Generates structured JSON outputs including detection metadata, verification status (e.g., whether a key is active), line numbers for precise location, and redacted previews to avoid exposing full secrets.